Anxorphia/NPST-Boss-code/README.md

 Fill in the variables with the proper Names / Directories and run the script to get it to work

 ***THIS REQUIRES -condebug TO BE A GMOD LAUNCH OPTION***

+If you do not know how to set a GMOD launch option, please google